quadsurf/react-curriculum/03-react-developer-tools.md

 In this chapter, you were exposed to the fundamentals of the React Developer Tools.
 You got to practice inspecting and editing both personal and production React applications.
 At this point, you're ready to write more sophisticated React applications.

 ## Assignment

-**WARNING:** Due to a [Chrome bug](https://github.com/facebook/react-devtools/issues/172), the first half of this assignment only works in Firefox.

 If you haven't already, inspect and edit your **sportball team** assignment from the previous chapter using the React Developer Tools.
 Make sure you understand the application's component hierarchy and its state before moving on to the next part of the assignment.